 SERES is a non-profit organization, founded in 2009, that works with marginalized and at-risk youth, at the forefront of climate change in Central America, training them to be agents of change, social entrepreneurs and leaders in sustainability capable of building more resilient and prosperous communities.
-Internationally recognized after receiving the UNESCO-Japan Prize for Education for Sustainable Development in 2015, SERES is one of the world's leading organizations working to combat climate change, by cultivating and catalyzing young leaders who take action at the local, regional, national and international level.

 Founded in 2010 by Chef José Andrés, World Central Kitchen (WCK) uses the power of food to heal communities and strengthen economies in times of crisis and beyond.
 WCK has created a new model for disaster response through its work helping devastated communities recover and establish resilient food systems.